Archive for May, 2008

 Saturday, May 31st, 2008

-I kept in touch with Ian since I met him last meeting, but we didn’ t have enough time to meet together due to our hard schedule, so we couldn’t arrange the meeting for a while.
+Ian and I kept in touch with each other since we met last meeting, but we didn’ t have enough time to meet together due to our hard schedule, so we couldn’t arrange the meeting for a while.
 I’ve been wondering whether the meeting was held for sure, but we decided the meeting day at last!
-As I thought it was a rare chance to meet with an interesting type guy, I decided I would take my friends, Yutaka Ozawa, who started solo project for Japanese font recently, and Akira Yoshino, who worked for a publisher in Japan and is also a moderator on MyFonts com forum, together.
+As I thought it was a rare chance to meet with an interesting type guy, I decided I would take my friends, Yutaka Ozawa, who started solo project for Japanese font recently, and Akira Yoshino, who worked for a famous publisher in Japan and is also a moderator on MyFonts com forum, together.

-Ian knew some Japanese rumor concerns a famous font well.
-He asked Ozawa some questions about Ozawa’s Calligraphy works and also asked a question to Yoshino-san about the letter space for Japanese punctuations cited the mystery novel Yoshno-san brought.
+Ian asked Ozawa some questions about Ozawa’s Calligraphy works and also asked a question to Yoshino about the letter space for Japanese punctuations cited the mystery novel Yoshino brought.
 Ian often used Japanese text for his works, so he seemed to be interested in Japanese fonts and typography.
 Ian asked us some questions from Western style point of view.
 He pointed out Japanese custom.
 He seemed to be curious the difference between Japanese and Latin text.

 I felt silly that I couldn’t explain fluently about my works in English.
-There seem to be some type guys who comes from overseas in Japan, so I would like to communicate with them.
+There seem to be some type guys in Japan who comes from overseas, so I would like to communicate with them.
 I’ll try to get a chance and plan a meeting at some point.

-Thank you for your coming in spite of a rainy day, Ian.
-I hope we meet again soon.
+Thank you for coming in spite of a rainy day, Ian.
+I hope we’ll meet again soon.

 P.S.